HeardLibrary/digital-scholarship/script/python/index.md

 [Home page of the Python Working Group](wg) of the [Vanderbilt Libraries Digital Scholarship and Communications Office](https://www.library.vanderbilt.edu/scholarly/)

+## Books

+[Dive Into Python](http://histo.ucsf.edu/BMS270/diveintopython3-r802.pdf) (by Mark Pilgrim) - free online pdf (Python 3).
+Also availible in print.

+[Programs, Information, and People text](https://www.programsinformationpeople.org/runestone/static/publicPIP/index.html) from a [course at University of Michigan School of Information](https://www.programsinformationpeople.org/runestone/).
+Includes examples of using APIs and OAuth.

 ## Websites

 [Software Carpentry Programming with Python](http://swcarpentry.github.io/python-novice-inflammation/)